Read previous parts:

 Payment has always come through very fast too, the next day or the day after.

 My son has seen his regular psychologist and I’ve claimed for that.

-We have employed an experienced young man as a support worker to mentor Christian across many area.
-So far they have done cooking at home plus been out and about in the community doing things.
+We have employed an experienced young man as a support worker to mentor Tom across many areas.
+So far they have done cooking at home, plus been out and about in the community doing things.
 I’ve put in three claims for his hours too.

 I’m choosing to pay providers first and then to reclaim the money.

 I’ve started up an Excel spreadsheet of all costs and when claimed.
 It’s early days so far.

 Most invoices are sent by email and I keep them in a folder in my computer called 2017 NDIS Invoices.